 - Zest from one small lemon

-- 1 cup (or two sticks) cold unsalted butter, cut into chunks
+- 1 cup unsalted butter cold and cut into chunks

 - ¾ cup red raspberries

 - Preheat the oven to 375 degrees.

 - Grease a 9×13 inch pan.
 (I used metal.)